kenberkeley/express-auto-routes/README.md

 ----------
-Here I highly recommend you checking out the `example/` folder for more detail (documentation).
+Here I highly recommend you checking out the `example/` folder for more detail.

 ```
 > cd example